rust-lang/rust/src/doc/rustc-dev-guide/src/tests/best-practices.md

 - Name the test after what it's trying to exercise or prevent regressions of.
 - Keep it concise.
-- Avoid including issue numbers in test names.
+- Avoid using issue numbers alone as test names.
+- Avoid starting the test name with `issue-xxxxx` prefix as it degrades auto-completion.

-> **Avoid issue numbers in test names**
+> **Avoid using only issue numbers as test names**
 >
 > Prefer including them as links or `#123456` in test comments instead.
+Or if it
+> makes sense to include the issue number, also include brief keywords like
+> `macro-external-span-ice-123956.rs`.
 >
 > ```text
 > tests/ui/typeck/issue-123456.rs                              // bad
-> tests/ui/typeck/issue-123456-asm-macro-external-span-ice.rs  // bad
+> tests/ui/typeck/issue-123456-asm-macro-external-span-ice.rs  // bad (for tab completion)
+> tests/ui/typeck/asm-macro-external-span-ice-123456.rs        // good
 > tests/ui/typeck/asm-macro-external-span-ice.rs               // good
 > ```
 >
 > `issue-123456.rs` does not tell you immediately anything about what the test
 > is actually exercising meaning you need to do additional searching.
 Including
-> the issue number in the test name is really noisy for finding relevant tests
+> the issue number in the test name as a prefix makes tab completion less useful
-> by what they're exercising (if you `ls` a test directory and get a bunch of
+> (if you `ls` a test directory and get a bunch of `issue-xxxxx` prefixes).
+We
-> `issue-xxxxx` prefixes).
-We can link to the issue in a test comment.
+> can link to the issue in a test comment.
 >
 > ```rs
 > //!
 Check that `asm!` macro including nested macros that come from external